N0taN3rd/Squidwarc/README.md

 v60 is currently used and known to work well :+1:

 Chrome < v59 Headless will not work.

-Windows sorry your not supported yet.
+Windows sorry your not supported yet for headless either.

 No testing is done on canary or google-chrome-unstable so your millage may vary if you use these versions.